twinguy/mvp001/docs/functional/functional.md

-# Day 0: Software Platform Capabilities for a Modern HVAC, Plumbing, and Electrical Services Company
+# Software Platform Capabilities for a Modern HVAC, Plumbing, and Electrical Services Company

 ## Executive Summary
 This document outlines the comprehensive capabilities required for a technology-enabled business offering HVAC, Plumbing, and Electrical services to both residential and commercial clients.
 It draws on best practices and features from leading AI-enabled field service management platforms to ensure a top-shelf solution.